dbp/lss/README.md

 # Tests

+There are test suites for both the core language (in package/directory `lss`) and the snap adaptor (in package/directory `lss-snap`).

+For each, change into the corresponding directory and:

-To run the test suite, first install dependencies:
+First install dependencies:

     cabal install --only-dependencies --enable-tests